kcopelandmgmt/odin-recipes/README.md

 # odin-recipes
 odin-recipes
-Making a basic website about recipies with multiple pages demonstrating what i have learned using HTML
+Making a basic website about recipes with multiple pages demonstrating what i have learned using HTML